fcr3/aeolux/modeling/README.md

 ## Credits

-We would like to acknowledge theses groups that contributed to the data that we used for our project.
+We would like to acknowledge theses groups that contributed to the data and/or training and testing processes that we used for our project.
 Thank you so much!

 1. `sunghyunjun`: Provided us the 1024x1024 jpg dataset that we used to train Tensorflow Object Detection models.
 The link can be found [here](https://www.kaggle.com/sunghyunjun/vinbigdata-1024-jpg-dataset).